Orbi home mesh wifi system: Pros, cons and tips

 It depends on the TV model and usage.

-According to the specifications of our TV, it does use 532 kWh per year.
+According to our TV’s specifications, it uses 532 kWh per year.

 The electricity usage, in Kilowatts hour, of a TV can be searched on the internet.